ThanosSpin/Monte-Carlo-Simulation/README.md

-# Volume-Estimation-with-Monte-Carlo

-# Monte Carlo simulation for volume estimation (hyper-sphere)
+# Monte Carlo Simulation for Volume Estimation (Hyper-Sphere)

 The purpose of this repository is the use of MC simulations for volume estimation.